enkidevs/curriculum/General/Networking/tools-to-interact-with-networks.md

   - http://slackbook.org/html/basic-network-commands.html

+parent: differences-between-bandwidth-and-throughput

 ---
 ## Content

 We have witnessed an exponential growth in the size of **computer networks** since their introduction, with more and more people joining them every day.

 It stands to reason that their complexity increased to provide faster, more reliable and more secure communication.

 Due to this complexity, interacting with **networks** can be intimidating to numerous users.
 Luckily, most operating systems, counting **Linux**, **OSX**, **Windows** and even **Chrome OS**, provide a variety of utilities to make these interactions easier.